BLOG POSTS, RESTRAINING ORDER

 If you have committed repeated restraining order breaches within 2 years, there is a possibility that you will be handed the maximum penalty.
 You will also receive a criminal record as a result of any breach.

-You may avoid punishment for the breach of a restraining order if reasonable excuses can be offered that explain why you did so.
-Excuses are considered on a case by case basis by a court to determine whether or not they are reasonable.
+You may avoid punishment for the breach of a restraining order if reasonable excuses can be offered that explain why you did so as a defence.
+Excuses are considered on a case-by-case basis by a court to determine whether or not they are reasonable.
 For example, if your order forbids you from being within a certain distance of a particular person, you may be able to prove that you were not initially aware that you were both present at the same location at the time of the alleged breach, and that your actions at this time were not intentional.

-There are also other restraining order defences that may be used if you are accused of contravening the restrictions applied to you by the court.
+There are also other restraining order defences and excuses that may be used if you are accused of contravening the restrictions applied to you by the court.
 These include: